thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Latest Data](images/latestdata-interface.jpg)

 We can also view network traffic visually on a graph.
 We'll use the pre-built graphs.
-Before that we will also change how often Zabbix is receiving network information from the agent.
+Before that we will change how often Zabbix is receiving network statistics from the agent.
 The 'interval'.
 We navigate to Configuration > Templates > Linux by Zabbix agent (the agent we're using) > Discovery rules > Network interface discovery:

 ![Discovery](images/discovery-interval.jpg)